thesoul214/typescript-cheatsheet/README.md

   };
 ```

 Throttling is a very important concept to keep in mind.
 Even more so in this case when using the scroll event listener because of how often it fires.
 By throttling it, we are increasing performance significantly.
-Let's now create our `App` container to put everything together:
+Let"s now create our `App` container to put everything together:

 ```tsx
   // Libraries